Moo-Ack-Productions/MCprep/CONTRIBUTING.md

 For example, if I was making a virtul environment for 3.3, I would do `mcprep_venv_3.3`.

-To create a virtual environment, do the following `python3 -m venv mcprep_venv_<version>`
+To create a virtual environment, do the following:

+`python3 -m venv mcprep_venv_<version>`

 Then to enable it, then:

 Windows: `venv\Scripts\activate`

 MacOS and Linux: `source venv\Scripts\activate`

 This will make your terminal use the virtual environment until you close it or use `deactivate`.
 Each time you open your terminal after this, remember to enable the virtual environment

 Next we need to install `fake-bpy`:

 `python3 -m pip install fake-bpy-module-<version>`

 If you use PyCharm, you should check the GitHub for [additional instructions](https://github.com/nutti/fake-bpy-module#install-via-pip-package)